amrmhassan/smart-wallet/time line.md

-DONE - the user can't add a transaction that is higher than his totalMoney DONE - to add a debt the user will find that option in the sideBar DONE - convert the transaction card to dismissible
+DONE - the user can't add a transaction that is higher than his totalMoney DONE - to add a debt the user will find that option in the sideBar DONE - convert the transaction card to dismissible DONE - you might change the total Mony indication to the Savings indeication DONE - the savings worked different
+DONE - the saving of today isn't equal to the income of that day minus the outcome in the same day DONE - it equals to the savings of the pervious days + income of that day - outcome of that day= totalIncome-totalOutcome DONE - so the savings always equal to the total (income from the first day to the current day ) - (total outcome from the first day to the current day) it will make difference in the chart of the savings-- cause the savings of each day will equal to the income of the previous days - the outcome of the previous days

 [Pending]